Tarbell Course in Magic: History

 Publishers T. Grant Cooke and Walter A. Jordan hoped to produce a correspondence course in magic in the mid-1920s and approached Harlan Tarbell and Walter Baker to work on the project.
 Baker abandoned the project early on to concentrate on his performances.
 Tarbell was thus dropped from the project.

 Cooke and Jordan then approached Harry Houdini to create the course.
 Houdini declined due to lack of time but recommended Tarbell.
 Ultimately, the publishers agreed and offered Tarbell $50,000 for the course.

 The series sold 10,000 copies until Cooke and Jordan discontinued it in 1931.
 In 1941, Louis Tannen purchased the rights to the course and reworked the correspondence lessons into book form and ultimately added three additional volumes.

 D. Robbins and Co./ E-Z Magic purchased all rights from Tannens in 1962 and is the current publisher and distributor of the Tarbell Course in Magic.
 The Encyclopedia was also translated into the Korean and Japanese language.

 The course was ultimately so successful that it became a textbook for magicians all over the world.
 A magician traveling in India offered to buy some of the secrets of a Hindu Fakir and was surprised to learn that they came from the Tarbell Course.
 In Africa, tribal medicine men asked that the volumes be sent in a plain brown wrapper to keep their followers from learning that their magic came from Chicago.

 From 2016 onward, Penguin Magic adapted the Tarbell Course for online video, with each trick and technique taught in order by magician Dan Harlan.
 It is released monthly, lesson-by-lesson.

+In 2023 Harrison Greenbaum published You are All Terrible.
+This book is designed as if it were volume 9 of the Tarbell course (Taribell Course in Magic).
+This book provides some satirical insights into the theory of magic performance.